loopbackio/loopback-next/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Documentation in [/docs/site](../tree/master/docs/site) was updated
 - [ ] Affected artifact templates in `packages/cli` were updated
 - [ ] Affected example projects in `examples/*` were updated
-- [ ] Agree to the CLA (Contributor License Agreement) by [clicking and signing](https://cla.strongloop.com/agreements/strongloop/loopback-next)